RyenJuan/capstone-code/README.md

   <li>Fix the real-time graphing code inside main.py.
 Data can be plotted in real-time in a continuosly updating plot within main.py.
 However, this stopped working at some point and I'm not sure why​</li>

-  <li>Create a separate Arduino script to act as a "playground".
+  <li>Create a separate Arduino script to act as a "testing playground".
 Allowing users to run specific valves and fans via keypress.
 Currently, control.ino runs everything sequentially (cooling, heating, humidifying), making it difficult to debug specific subsytems until it reaches the subsystem in the sequence  ​</li>
 </ul>